 Student printers are located upstairs in the Potter Law Club Computer Lab, in the photocopy room, and in the Student Lounge near the classrooms.
 Printed copies are automatically deducted from your student computer account.
 To add money to this account, go to http://microlab.uwyo.edu/printquota.asp.

 Westlaw and Lexis printers are located in the photocopy room and in the Computer Lab.
 You can use these to print documents contained in Westlaw or Lexis only.
-Printing costs are absorbed by the database companies and so are free to students.

 There are five rooms that can be reserved for group study.
 Reservations are maintained by the Circulation Desk staff.